Energy

 Optimization of Energy Systems

-The EDOM group has been active in the optimization of energy systems for several years.
+We have been active in the optimization of energy systems for several years.
 In a number of projects we have cooperated with electrical and civil engineers, architects, economists, and other mathematicians from universities, research institutes, and industry alike.
 We investigate problems arising from the planning and operation of energy networks as well as from the analysis of energy markets.
 We model these as optimization problems, where we can tackle discrete (e.g., yes/no) decisions but also the physical and technical restrictions.
 In addition, we include stochastic components and multilevel structures in the models where appropriate.

 Ongoing Projects